Local Moduli of Semisimple Frobenius Coalescent Structures: First detailed example of application of Theorem : the Frobenius manifold. Stokes phenomenon for Pearcey-type oscillating integrals from Hankel functions

-having the expected asymptotic expansions in suitable sectors containing $\Pi_{{\rm left}}$ and/or $\Pi_{\rm right}$ by Lemma \ref{lemmawatson}.
-Thus, by some manipulation of formulae \eqref{connhankel1} and one sees that which are equivalent to \eqref{stokesA3-2}.
-For the computation of the central connection matrix, one can use analogous Puiseux series expansions of the solution $\Xi_{\rm right}(z)$, obtained from the integral representation of Hankel functions given above. \end{oss}
+the left and right solutions of~\eqref{sistemaA3} defining the Stokes matrix\footnote{Notice that for the points with $\frac{\pi}{4}<\arg h<\frac{3}{4}\pi$ the original labelling of canonical coordinates $(u_1,u_2,u_3)=\big(0,-\frac{h^2}{4},-\frac{h^2}{4}\big)$ already put the Stokes matrix in upper triangular form.} are of the form \eqref{leftandright} with: having the expected asymptotic expansions in suitable sectors containing $\Pi_{{\rm left}}$ and/or $\Pi_{\rm right}$ by Lemma~\ref{lemmawatson}.
+Thus, by some manipulation of formulae~\eqref{connhankel1} and one sees that which are equivalent to~\eqref{stokesA3-2}.
+For the computation of the central connection matrix, one can use analogous Puiseux series expansions of the solution~$\Xi_{\rm right}(z)$, obtained from the integral representation of Hankel functions given above. \end{Remark}